mousepawmedia/devdocs/source/network/nextcloud.rst

 click :guilabel:`Next`.
 Enter your company login (LDAP) credentials and click :guilabel:`Next` again.

-You can choose whether to sync everything from the server (usually the best option), or select specific files.

-Be sure to change your local folder from :file:`/home/{user}/owncloud` to :file:`/home/{user}/nextcloud`, to make it easier to find things later!
+On the next screen, we'll choose to select specific folders to sync.
+Click :guilabel:`Choose what to sync` and UNCHECK :guilabel:`MLP`.
+(That's a large collection of videos you can just watch on Nextcloud online.)
+The other folders should be fine to sync, so leave the rest checked.
+Click :guilabel:`OK`.

+The default sync folder is recommended, but you can change it if you like.

 Finally, click :guilabel:`Connect...`, and then :guilabel:`Finish`.
-If you're on Ubuntu, you'll now see the ownCloud icon on your top bar.
+If you're on Ubuntu, you'll now see the Nextcloud icon on your top bar.
 It will alert you when changes are made to files, and will automatically sync to the server.

-You can now interact directly with files on the NextCloud server by adding, editing, and removing them within your :file:`nextcloud` directory in your home folder!
+You can now interact directly with files on the Nextcloud server by adding, editing, and removing them within your :file:`Nextcloud` directory in your home folder!

+Next, let's ensure the Nextcloud client starts when our computer does.
+Right-click the Nextcloud icon in your indicator area, and click :guilabel:`Settings...`.
+Select the :guilabel:`General` tab and ensure that :guilabel:`Launch on System Startup` is checked.

+Feel free to tweak the other settings to your preference, and then click :guilabel:`Close` when you're done.